barman - Backup and Recovery Manager for PostgreSQL

 Execute pg_switch_wal() on the target server (from PostgreSQL 10), or pg_switch_xlog (for PostgreSQL 8.3 to 9.6).

-node.
-This command is available only for passive nodes, and uses the primary_ssh_command
+BACKUP_ID that is present on SERVER_NAME node.
+This command is available only for passive nodes, and uses the primary_ssh_command option to establish a secure connection with the primary node.

-, that contains: all the successfully finished backup, all the archived WAL files, the configuration, last WAL file been read from the xlog.db
+Collect information regarding the current status of a Barman server, to be used for synchronisation purposes.
+Returns a JSON output representing SERVER_NAME, that contains: all the successfully finished backup, all the archived WAL files, the configuration, last WAL file been read from the xlog.db and the position in the file.

-file (incremental synchronisation)
+xlog.db file (incremental synchronisation)

-node.
-This command is available only for passive nodes, and uses the primary_ssh_command
+SERVER_NAME node.
+This command is available only for passive nodes, and uses the primary_ssh_command option to establish a secure connection with the primary node.

 Rather than using the timestamp backup ID, you can use any of the following shortcuts/aliases to identity a backup for a given server:

-barman
+barman (5).

 Barman has been extensively tested, and is currently being used in several production environments.
 However, we cannot exclude the presence of bugs.

 Any bug can be reported via the Sourceforge bug tracker.
-Along the bug submission, users can provide developers with diagnostics information obtained through the barman diagnose
+Along the bug submission, users can provide developers with diagnostics information obtained through the barman diagnose command.

 In alphabetical order: